-In addition, the speed control is turned off each time you turn the vehicle off.
+In addition, the speed control is turned off each time you turn the vehicle ignition off.

-Resuming a Set Speed
+Cancelling and Resuming a Set Speed

 If you press the brake pedal, the speed control is cancelled.
 You can return to the speed you set by using the RSM switch, as long as you did not press the OFF switch.